-If you are using the Brief It feature on your Luminex with Case CATalyst V13 or higher, selecting to Undo a global, Undo Last Global or delete a global in Case CATalyst does not remove the definition from dictionary in the Luminex memory or the job dictionary for the file on the Luminex.
+If you are using the Brief It feature on your Luminex with Case CATalyst V13 or higher, selecting to Undo a global, Undo Last Global or delete a global in Case CATalyst does not remove the definition from the dictionary in the Luminex memory or the job dictionary for the file on the Luminex.
 To remove J-Defines from the Luminex, it is necessary to clear them from the dictionary stored in memory.
-See J-Defines on page 63 for more information.